 The Wolf of California

-It was somewhere in 2015 when I got my first e-mail from Cameron Woodbridge – the acclaimed vintner of Stormy Weather Wines.
+It was sometime in 2015 when I got my first e-mail from Cameron Woodbridge – the acclaimed vintner of Stormy Weather Wines.
 He stumbled upon my Salla White wine label design which I did a few years ago for Salla Estate and was truly impressed by the details I did on the horse head.
 That was just the foreword.
 In fact the story was much more intriguing.

 Cameron has just started his new project called Wolf’s Head Vineyards.
 What is really interesting here was that his first email contained attachment with satellite photo of his new vineyards in Napa, California and the silhouette of those vineyards were very much like a head of a wolf.
 No need to speak more about what happened after that!